 CAROLINA B. LOPEZ

 I am an Associate Professor of Microbiology and Immunology in the Department of Pathobiology at the University of Pennsylvania.
+I am a mother of two boys (now adults!).
 I arrived in the United States in 1996 after obtaining a professional title of Biochemist and a Master’s degree in Biomedical Sciences from the Pontificia Universidad Católica of Chile.
 I received a Ph.D. from the Mount Sinai School of Medicine in NY working in the laboratory of Thomas Moran (1997-2002), and continued in the same laboratory for a postdoctoral position.
 At the Moran lab, I investigated how dendritic cells get activated in response to infection with influenza and parainfluenza viruses and studied the impact of type I interferons on the immune response to viral infection.
 I was promoted to Research Assistant Professor in 2005.
 I joined the Faculty of the University of Pennsylvania for my first independent position in September of 2010, and was promoted to tenured Associate Professor in May of 2016.

 Honors and Awards